The Infamous Comic Sans

 A Folksy Simulacrum

 And thus we come back to the same question.
 Why do people use Comic Sans?
 People use it because its the closest thing most computers can get to handwritten text.
 It’s one of the few respites we have from the cold impersonal look of the Information Age.
-The most common uses of Comic Sans, email signatures and office signs, are both places where people want to add a little human warmth.
+The most common uses of the font: email signatures and office signs, are both places where people want to add a little human warmth.
 That’s why people like Comic Sans.
 Never mind that it’s not very good.
-People use it because its there.
+People use it because it’s there.